-Find a zero using the Newton-Raphson or secant method.
+Find a zero of a real or complex function using the Newton-Raphson (or secant or Halley’s) method.

 The derivative of the function when available and convenient.
 If it is None (default), then the secant method is used.